Sanketarali/-Automating-WhatsApp-Messages-with-Python-/README.md

 Please note that WhatsApp has policies against the use of automated messaging, and it is not allowed to send large number of messages for any commercial or non-personal use.

 # Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to chang
+For major changes, please open an issue first to discuss what you would like to change